 |Your partner might sometimes question your goals and decisions so that you are aware of the negative consequences, but they will support you always.||They criticize your aspirations and discourage you.|

 |Any difference of opinion is resolved by fair discussion and by coming to a mutual agreement.||Verbal abuse would be implications on intelligence, looks, value, status as a parent and as a person overall.|

 |The arguments always stay within the couple, and they never embarrass you in front of others.||The abuser argues in front of the family and friends and deliberately shames you.|

-In a verbally abusive relationship, there is no place for equality; the abusive partner considers their ideas and needs to be superior to those of their partner, and the partner must adjust and oblige.
+In a verbally abusive relationship, it feels as it there is no place for equality; the abusive partner may consider their ideas and needs to be superior to those of their partner, and the partner must adjust and oblige.

 If you feel that your relationship is matching with the traits mentioned in the above verbal abuse column, then it is time to look for certain signs to determine if you are being verbally abused.

 Signs Of A Verbally Abusive Relationship